UNC-Libraries/IA-to-HT-ingest-prep/README.md

 Output
 ------
-ia_log.txt -- log of all IA records with their status (one of: 'no sierra record', 'no IA ark_id found', 'record already in HT', 'failed MARC checks', 'wrote xml')
+ia_log.csv -- log of all IA records with their status (one of: 'no sierra record', 'no IA ark_id found', 'record already in HT', 'failed MARC checks', 'wrote xml')

 bib_errors.txt -- txt file of bibs with errors